Fact sheet - How to access your personal information from government agencies

 If you are making an application for your personal information to a public sector agency, you have the choice of applying under the GIPA Act or PPIP Act.
 Since access to your personal information under the PPIP Act is free of charge no matter how long it takes the agency to process, agencies should process your application under the PPIP Act unless you make your application under the GIPA Act.

 This fact sheet explains the key differences between the GIPA Act and PPIP Act in relation to accessing your personal information to assist you with making a choice.
-Please see our Fact Sheet - how to access your health information if you specifically want to access your health information.
+Please see our Fact Sheet - Accessing your health information in NSW if you specifically want to access your health information.

 How to make an application